daevlin/daevlin.github.io/_posts/2020-07-17-Zero2Auto_analysis.md

 xor cl,9A
 ```
 After that strings is deobfuscated it checks for the string "IHDR" in the memory region allocated for the downloaded .PNG file and the string "redaolurc"
-If we look at the data after the string "redaolurc" it seems to indicate that it contains data that has been XORed with 0x61 (the char "a")
+If we look at the data after the string "redaolurc" it seems to indicate that it contains data that has been XORed with hex "0x61" (the char "a")

 ![redaolurc](/assets/images/redaolurc_EOF.png)

-De-XORing the .png file with 0x61 reveals that it's a Windows binary and that the string "redaolurc" was used as a marker,
+De-XORing the .png file with hex "0x61" reveals that it's a Windows binary and that the string "redaolurc" was used as a marker,
 for the malware to know the offset to the encrypted payload in the .PNG file.
 We can trim the file by removing everything before the MZ header and then resize it with PE-Bear, so that we can analyze this final payload later.
 Continuing exectution, it spawns a new svchost.exe process in which it injects the payload from the decrypted .png file.